Rwenzururu: Government recognition

+In 2001, the Bakonzo asked the Ugandan government for their own state.

 A survey carried out by Makerere University found that 87% of the local population in Rwenzururu favored the creation of a kingdom.
 In 2005, President Museveni directed a ministerial committee headed by Second Deputy Prime Minister and Minister for Public Service Henry Kajura to investigate the Rwenzururu claim to a kingdom and issue a report of his findings.
 The report stated that over 80% of the Bakonjo and Baamba favoured the creation of a kingdom with Charles Mumbere as the Omusinga (king).
 It further found that there is no historical claim for a Rwenzururu kingdom or a group of people called Banyarwenzururu, but recommended that the government bow to the wishes of the people.
-Pursuant to these recommendations, on 17 March 2008 the Ugandan cabinet endorsed the Kingdom of Rwenzururu as a cultural institution and crowned Mumbere as Omusinga Irema-Ngoma I. Three contenders for the throne criticized the government's recognition of Mumbere as Omusinga.
+Pursuant to these recommendations, on 17 March 2008 the Ugandan cabinet endorsed the Kingdom of Rwenzururu as a cultural institution and crowned Mumbere as Omusinga Irema-Ngoma I. Three contenders for the throne criticized the government's recognition of Mumbere as Omusinga of Rwenzururu.
+The government restored the Kingdom of Rwenzururu in 2009.